zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 const githubOnPut = async (key, value) => {
   // See example for implementation
 }
+const localOnPut = async (key, value) => {
+  // See example for implementation
+}

 // When the data is deelted this function is called const githubOnDelete = async (key) => {
   // See example for implementation
 }
+const localOnDelete = async (key, value) => {
+  // See example for implementation
+}

 export default createDatabase({
   level: isLocal ? localLevelStore : mongodbLevelStore,
-  onPut: isLocal ? undefined : githubOnPut,
+  onPut: isLocal ? localOnPut : githubOnPut,
-  onDelete: isLocal ? undefined : githubOnDelete,
+  onDelete: isLocal ? localOnDelete : githubOnDelete,
 })
 ```

 #### `Level`

-You must provide an [abstract-level database](https://github.com/Level/abstract-level "Abstract Level ") implementation.
-In our example we have used [mongodb-level ](https://github.com/tinacms/mongodb-level#readme "mongodb-level") which is a LevelDB implementation maintained by TinaCMS.
+You must provide an [abstract-level database](https://github.com/Level/abstract-level 'Abstract Level ') implementation.
+In our example we have used [mongodb-level](https://github.com/tinacms/mongodb-level#readme 'mongodb-level') which is a LevelDB implementation maintained by the TinaCMS team.
 You are free to use the mongodb example or make your own level implementation and use that instead.

 The Database is an ephemeral cacheing layer so that when you query your content it is not necessary to retrieve it from the git provider.